Silicon Valley Food Recovery

 Local food system efforts

 - Food Recovery Initiative staff serve on the newly formed Edible Food Recovery Technical Council Executive Committee, through the California Resource Recovery Association (CRRA), chairing the Best Practices and Protocols Subcommittee.

-With the Food Shift case study as a road map, Silicon Valley Food Recovery created a mobile food distribution model and named it A La Carte.
+Silicon Valley Food Recovery created a mobile food distribution model named A La Carte.
 An original concept, A La Carte is a fleet of trucks, staffed by trained personnel who gather prepared and packaged food from corporate and university campuses for delivery directly into targeted neighborhoods with high-density populations of people in need.
 Joint Venture has since completed its role in A La Carte.